17 May 2021

 L – Standard tax code – You are entitled to a personal tax allowance or tax-free amount.

-K – Tax codes with the letter K refer to tax owed for company benefits, pension income or tax owed from previous years that are more than the personal tax allowance.
+K – Tax codes with the letter K refer to tax owed for company benefits, pension income or tax owed from previous years exceeding the personal tax allowance.
 K675, for example, means that your income plus £6,750 is being taxed.
 This is one of the codes to look out for.
 If you have been issued a K code and you usually submit personal tax returns every tax year, you might want to check with HMRC; otherwise, you might be paying too much tax in advance!

 What tax code should you be on?